ga-curriculum/intro-to-databases/relational-databases/README.md

 ## Introduction to relational databases

 A relational database is a type of database management system (DBMS) that organizes data into tables, consisting of rows and columns.
-Data is stored in a structured way to help establish relationships between different entities.
+Data is stored in a structured way to help organize data and establish relationships between different entities.

 ### SQL: The language of databases